 Rooms in the Casa dello Studente, the University of Siena student residence, are adequate and reasonably priced.
 Rooms have limited internet access, no air conditioning, or screens on the windows.
 Washroom facilities are usually shared by two rooms.
-Most rooms are double occupancy and very few singles are available.
-In assigning single rooms, preference will be given to mature students and students with medical conditions that would be adversely affected by double accommodation (medical documentation required).
+All rooms are double occupancy.

 Please note that the residence imposes a 3:00 a.m. curfew on all students.
 Also, students will not have access to library, computer, or sports facilities at the residence or the University of Siena.